khimo/khimo.github.io/bli-guides/_manuals/conf-scenes-as-shortcuts.md

 ---
-title: Configure BLI Scenes as Siri Shortcuts
+title: Configure PRO BLI Scenes as Siri Shortcuts
 description: Set up Siri Shortcuts to enable you to fire your BeoLiving Intelligence's scenes by talking to Siri.
 layout: pagetoc
 ---